rrmercer/estimation/README.md

 # Backlog
 1. Objective: Get the estimation board working locally
 a.
 Get Effort working - DONE
 b.
-Be able to enter your name
+Be able to enter your name - DONE
 c.
 Get clear working  - DONE
-// TODO: remove? how to handle if the user has not put in one of the three levels?

 2. Get the estimation board to work remotely for multiple users
 a. node.js with express running
+b. // TODO: remove? how to handle if the user has not put in one of the three levels?
+- Gonna need a polling function
+- Push the whole state up everytime.
+Only update your row with estimations.

 3. Fix usability and display issues
 a. add some padding to the top and center all the things/fix spacing between clear and show button, add a background to the top row of the table
-b.
+b. better png/card for hidden values.
+Better png/card for values not entered

+4. Allow for multiple boards

+# Tech/Debt Issue Backlog
+1. "id" should be the key we use instead of name; makes updating easier.